aaliyahjv/eGain-swe/README.md

 3. Git clone eGain repository into eGain folder.
 4. Create HTML, CSS, and JavaScript files, and image folder.
 5. Begin coding and adding relevant images.
 Save, add, commit, and push every so often. \

 No additional installation required as creator has existing GitHub account.

 **Audience setup:**
 - No setup or installation required.
-- Live link to visit the GitHub Page available [here](https://aaliyahjv.github.io/eGain-swe "Sharp Point Coffee")
+- Live link to visit the page via GitHub Pages available [here](https://aaliyahjv.github.io/eGain-swe "Sharp Point Coffee")

 ## Brief explanation of your approach
 **Goal:** Implement a chatbot that addresses users' problems quickly and easily in a more natural language.